 Professional photo of Dr. Rachael St.Claire, licensed psychologist, in Colorado.

-In addition to treating specific conditions, I also work with adults who feel stuck, overwhelmed, or disconnected from what matters most.
-Many people describe patterns such as persistent worry, emotional reactivity, cycles of avoidance, or self-criticism that make daily life harder.
-Whether your suffering is clearly defined or difficult to name, therapy can help you shift these patterns, strengthen psychological flexibility, and build a more grounded and intentional way of living.
+I also work with adults who feel stuck, overwhelmed, or disconnected from what matters most — people who may not have a clear diagnosis but recognize that persistent worry, avoidance, or self-criticism are making daily life harder.
+Whether your suffering is clearly defined or difficult to name, therapy can help you shift these patterns and build a more grounded, intentional way of living.

 Anxiety Disorders & High-Functioning Anxiety